Romanndev/SVapp/README.md

 # SVapp

 **SVapp** (Stock Valuation App) is an automated stock valuation tool built with FastAPI that applies Benjamin Graham's formula to companies listed on the Toronto Stock Exchange (TSX).
-It fetches live financial data via yfinance, calculates fair value, and exposes the results through a REST API.
+It fetches live financial data via yfinance, calculates fair value, and exposes the results through a REST API, storing data in a **CockroachDB Serverless** cluster.

 > ⚠️ **Disclaimer:** The calculation results are for informational purposes only and do not constitute financial advice.